nightrunner91/nightvue/README.md

 Vue.js doesn't provide layout functionality by default, but people found [the way to do it](https://markus.oberlehner.net/blog/dynamic-vue-layout-components/), which is realy great.
 We also combined this method with [Vue Router transitions](https://router.vuejs.org/guide/advanced/transitions.html) to create smooth, dynamic and easy expandible layout system.

 Key file in this system is [AppLayout.vue](src/layouts/AppLayout.vue).
-Here we created dynamic component to which we apply different layout types using `is` attribute.
-Learn more about it in [Vue documentation](https://vuejs.org/api/built-in-special-attributes.html#is).
+Here we created dynamic component to which we apply different layout types using `is` attribute:
 ```
 <component
   :is="layout"